salvadord18/moodle-llm-assistant/README.md

 - Access to the Moodle web root.
 - Access to the Moodle database.
 - Access to `moodledata`.
-- Ability to install Moodle plugins.
+- Permission to install Moodle plugins.
 - Python 3.10+ recommended.
 - `pip`.
 - A running LLM endpoint, for example Ollama.